top of page

 She has done and continues to do enough reading over the years to have earned an advanced degree, some of which is listed in her recommended reading list.
 If you are looking to help yourself, you will find great resources there.

-Anyone coaching through Thrive Autism Coaching is hand-selected for their neurodiversity-informed approach to improving the lives of neurodiverse people combined with their training and skills.
+Anyone coaching through Thrive Autism Coaching is hand-selected for their neurodiversity-informed and -affirming approach to improving the lives of neurodiverse people combined with their certifications, training, and skills.

 What neurodivergences do your clients typically display?